.

 Examples of reported speech in English.

-Note how the first sentence before the hyphen is direct speech utterance and the sentence after is the reported speech version (repeating what somebody said).
-The direct speech modal auxiliary verbs in the reported speech phrase are in a "past" tense of the direct speech modals.
+Look at the examples below and note how the first sentence before the hyphen is direct speech and the sentence after is the reported speech version (repeating what somebody said).
+The direct speech modal auxiliary verbs in the reported speech phrase are in a past tense of the direct speech modals.
 Modals are underlined:

 "Will you help me?" he asked. - He asked if you would help him,